 On the contrary, I say that a robin's egg encircles the blue sky, and a daffodil is the body of God.

 This is anu vrat, the ancient yogis' vow of an atom.
 Agree to find God in the tiniest particle of creation.
 That is why the Upanishads declare, Ano raniyan mahato mahyan: One atom of the smallest contains the greatest.
 Delight in discovering the infinite in the infinitesimal, for that is the holographic nature of creation.

 I am not a Hindu.
 I am not a Christian.
 I am not of the East or the West, the Bible or the Philosophers.
 My religion is wonder.

 On the contrary, wonder is not far from science.

-"How can you speak of science when you believe in such nonsense?"
+"How can you speak of science when you believe in the primacy of bewilderment?"

 Now I have a question.
-If a tiny particle contains the universe, then what do you contain?
+If the tiniest particle contains the universe, then what do you contain?
 This question is my religion.